 17 U.S.C. § 107 states that “the fair use of a copyrighted work, including such use by reproduction in copies … for purposes such as … teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.”
 (Emphasis added).
-However, “an educational use that is rendered for profit may be regarded as the equivalent of a commercial use.”
+However, according to some authorities, “an educational use that is rendered for profit may be regarded as the equivalent of a commercial use.”
 4 Nimmer on Copyright § 13.05 (2018).
+Educational purposes that are "transformative" are especially favored as fair.

 Transformative Use – Examples